UMAprotocol/docs/docs/getting-started/welcome.md

 slug: /
 ---

-## UMA is open-source infrastructure for deploying and enforcing synthetic assets on Ethereum
+UMA is open-source infrastructure for deploying and enforcing synthetic assets on Ethereum.
 UMA enables developers to quickly and easily build synthetic tokens that track the price of anything!

-Synthetic tokens are collateral-backed tokens whose value fluctuates depending on the tokens’ reference index.
-Synthetic tokens blend features of prediction markets, futures markets, and collateralized loans.

-Some examples of synthetic tokens include:

-* Synthetic real-world assets (e.g., real estate, gold, water)
-* Synthetic cross-chain cryptoassets (e.g., BTC, BCH, ATOM)
-* Tracking tokens for various non-tradable indices (e.g., volatility index, gas prices, defi usage, subgraph popularity)
+View [here](http://docs.umaproject.org/synthetic-tokens/what-are-synthetic-assets) to learn more about synthetic tokens!

 ## What infrastructure does UMA provide?